Obesity Hypoventilation Syndrome in Children

 Obesity hypoventilation syndrome (OHS) is a breathing problem.
 It affects some children who are obese.
 Poor breathing causes too much carbon dioxide and too little oxygen in the blood.
 This is a rare but life-threatening issue.
 Your child will need treatment right away.

-Proper gas exchange is very important for human life.
+Correct gas exchange is very important for human life.
 Every cell in your child’s body needs oxygen to live.
 Carbon dioxide is a waste product that needs to be removed from the body.
-Children with OHS may not breathe as often and as deeply as they need to.
-This stops proper gas exchange.
+Children with OHS do not breathe as often and as deeply as they need to.
+This stops correct gas exchange.
 This causes carbon dioxide to increase in the blood, and oxygen levels to drop.

 OHS often occurs with obstructive sleep apnea.
 This is a related issue.
 In this condition, your child’s airway collapses or gets blocked during sleep.
-In rare cases, a child may have OHS but not obstructive sleep apnea.
+Less commonly, a child may have OHS but not obstructive sleep apnea.

 OHS only happens to people who are obese.
 People who are obese carry a large amount of extra fatty tissue.
 This is more than a person who is just overweight.
 OHS can happen in children and adults.
 It occurs in both males and females.
 Not everyone who is obese gets OHS, though.

 All children with OHS are obese.
 OHS is more common in children who are very obese.
 Experts aren’t sure why some obese children develop OHS and others don’t.